Tuition fees and living costs

 This section is for UK home students only.
-Please see our international students pages for international and EU undergraduate fees together with information on how to pay.
+Please see our international students pages for international undergraduate fees and information on how to pay.

 You’ll need to pay your fees to the University every year of your course.
 But don’t worry – most full-time and part-time UK home students don’t have to pay any fees upfront.
 And you’ll normally be able to get a Tuition Fee Loan to cover your full fees.
 This is a loan from the government that is paid directly to the university to cover the full cost of your course.